Adam McDonnell: Aldershot Town (loan)

 which Ipswich Town went on to lose 1-0 at the Molineux Stadium.

 Return to Aldershot Town

-On 26 January 2018, following his release from Ipswich, McDonnell returned to Aldershot Town on a one-and-half-year deal.
+On 26 January 2018, following his release from Ipswich, McDonnell returned to Aldershot Town on a one-and-a-half-year deal.

 Boreham Wood

 On 1 July 2019, McDonnell signed for fellow National League side Boreham Wood, signing a two-year deal.

 Sligo Rovers

 On 11 July 2021, McDonnell signed for Sligo Rovers.
+McDonnell was a regular for Sligo Rovers, featuring in 32 league games in 2022 and starting 29 of those games.

+Bohemians

+On 11 November 2022, at the end of the season, McDonnell signed for fellow Irish side Bohemians.